 Above we are checking out a new branch, undoing the bad commit, and pushing the branch up.
 You can find the hash of the bad commit on Github or with

-git revert will put you in your default text editor with the commit message “revert “, so all you have to do is save and quit (:wq if your editor is vi or vim) and you’re ready to push up.
+git revert will put you in your default text editor with the commit message “revert “, so all you have to do is save and quit (:wq if the editor is vi or vim) and you’re ready to push up.
 Then pull the pr in and update the site and you’re in the clear!